Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 There is increasing environmental political cooperation and interdependence with Mexico through the joint management of the Colorado river basin (that supports 40m people) and increasing collaboration regarding the fighting of illegal crossings, and drug and people trafficking at the border.
 USAID also invest in governmental projects to reduce deforestation by 2030 and promote natural climate solutions and energy efficiency.

 #### Opportunities
-- 3/4 of Indians and over half of the Chinese immgrants are "persons of extraordinary ablity", able to fuel innovation especially in regions such as Silicon Valley (both Microsoft and Google CEOs, Satya Nadella and Sudnar Pichai are Indian).
+- 3/4 of Indians and over half of the Chinese immigrants are "persons of extraordinary ability", able to fuel innovation especially in regions such as Silicon Valley (both Microsoft and Google CEOs, Satya Nadella and Sundar Pichai are Indian).
 USA benefits from cultural and social enrichment in businesses, education, arts and the sciences.
 - Most immigrants are young and of working age.
 The largest age bracket of Indians is 30-34 and for Mexicans this is 40-44, boosting the tax base, allowing for gaps in the labour market to be filled and sustains natives' demand to be in higher paying, tertiary sector jobs.
 Over 45% of Mexicans were in primary or secondary-sector jobs (just think about how many people that is!!)
 - Immigrants are themselves consumers, creating businesses.
 There is evidence of greater diversity and the occupation of old, industrial inner cities now occupied by migrants who redevelop the area.

 #### Challenges
 - Conflict.
 Trump and the Republican/Democratic divide has created ideas about the negatives of the Mexcian "epidemic" and various language has been used, but not all words become actions.
 According to the BBC only 80 new walls have been built... out of 1,951 miles.
 - There are still, despite amnesties, high amounts of unauthorised, illegal immigrants, an estimated 10.9 million, as a result of the "American dream" ideology throughout central and southern American countries using Mexico as a way in.
-- The tightening of border laws, deployment of border control agents and ever increasing "bureaucracy" to process migrants has beome a deterrent - and a burden for the taxpayer.
+- The tightening of border laws, deployment of border control agents and ever increasing "bureaucracy" to process migrants has become a deterrent - and a burden for the taxpayer.
 - The size of the illegal population who do not wish to declare themselves out of fear is a barrier to social, economic and political integration.
-It may be burdeensome on the demand of resources in scarce regions with high migrant stock - such as southern California (a desert).
+It may be burdensome on the demand of resources in scarce regions with high migrant stock - such as southern California (a desert).

 #### Profound Statement
 > **Politics play on the fears of people in the west who want to protect their own culture, wealth and lifestyle without consideration for the cultural, social and economic benefits that migration has on countries and regions within.**

-### Case study: LIDC Lao PDR
+### Case study: an LIDC, Lao PDR
 Laos is an LIDC with very limited influence over the global migratory system.

 Laos has a population of 6.8 million and is a landlocked, south-east Asian country.
 As an LIDC it has a HDI of just 0.576 and GDP per capita of around $2,050.